 Intellectual Property (IP)

-Intellectual property (IP) encompasses various forms of creative works, including novels, movies, music, software, and business methods.
-These creations are considered “intellectual” because they originate from the minds of their creators.
-Once created, they take on a physical form, such as a manuscript, reel, or source code.
+Intellectual property (IP) encompasses a wide range of creative works that are created by individuals or companies.
+These creations can include novels, movies, music, software, and business methods.
+What makes them “intellectual” is that they originate from the minds of their creators and are then expressed in physical forms, such as manuscripts, reels, or source code.

-A copyright safeguards original works of authorship fixed in a tangible medium.
-It grants the creator exclusive rights to reproduce the work, create derivative works, sell copies to the public, and perform or display the work publicly.
+A copyright protects original works of authorship that are fixed in a tangible medium.
+This includes literary works, such as books and articles, as well as musical compositions, plays, and computer programs.
+Copyright gives the creator the exclusive rights to reproduce the work, create derivative works, distribute copies to the public, and perform or display the work publicly.

-Intellectual property rights offer legal protection to original creators, incentivizing them to create new things by granting a monopoly over the commercial use of their creations.
+Intellectual property rights are legal protections that give creators exclusive rights over their creations.
+These rights serve as incentives for creators to continue producing new and innovative works by granting them a monopoly over the commercial use of their creations.

 • Copyrights (literary, dramatic, musical, and artistic works)